imraviagrawal/RecommenderSystem/README.md

 # RecommenderSystem
-Implementation of RBM and Autoencoder on movielen 100k dataset Restricted Boltzman Machine and Autoencoder both are implemented on torch deep learning.
+Implementation of RBM and Autoencoder on movielen 100k dataset

+Restricted Boltzman Machine and Autoencoder both are implemented on torch deep learning library.

 There are few reading included in the readings folders.